 Agriculture and Food Defense is a relatively new function for the Animal Industry Division and, through Emergency Support Function #11, the Division is responsible for directing and coordinating resources for the mitigation, prevention, response, and recovery efforts necessary to assist animals and animal industries in the event of a natural disaster, animal health emergency, or agroterror incident.

 The Division oversees the humane treatment of equine, licenses and inspects stables, and helps control infectious and contagious diseases of equine.
 Equine inspectors also train volunteer organizations and local governments on the safe and proper techniques in equine rescue.

 Providing timely and accurate market information is critical for sound business decisions by the commercial poultry industry and livestock producers.
-Market news reports reflect price trends and help facilitate exports of Georgia livestock and poultry products worldwide.
-The Georgia poultry dock prices are the world-renowned resource for the most current economic trends in the global poultry industry.
-All major fast food operators use the reports to make decisions on purchasing poultry products.
+Market news reports reflect price trends and help facilitate exports of Georgia livestock products worldwide.

 The Georgia Dog and Cat Sterilization Program, funded by the sale of the Dog and Cat Sterilization License Plates, helps to pay for spay and neuter procedures performed by Georgia veterinarians and for educational materials about the healthy choice of sterilization.